“Their blend of serious music and hot grooves makes them a powerhouse of intelligent entertainment”

 HRO is one of Canada’s leading ensembles for commissioning new work.
 They have commissioned over fifty new works by Canadian composers from both jazz and classical fields such as Kenny Wheeler, Darcy James Argue, Brad Turner, Peggy Lee, Christine Jensen, Harry Stafylakis, Scott Good, James O’Callaghan, Marianne Trudel, Hugh Fraser, Fred Stride, Phil Dwyer, Rene Lussier and Linda Bouchard.

-Upcoming works include John Hollenbeck, Jocelyn Morlock, Lisa Miller, Jill Townsend, and Brad Turner.
+Upcoming works include John Hollenbeck, Lisa Miller, Jill Townsend, and Brad Turner.

-Their most recent CD is the Suite for Hard Rubber Orchestra by the iconic trumpeter and composer Kenny Wheeler.
-This composition would be his last large work and features his long time collaborator, Norma Winstone.
+Their most recent CD, Iguana, (2022) is nominated for a JUNO for Best Instrumental Album.
+In 2018 they released Suite for Hard Rubber Orchestra by iconic trumpeter/ composer Kenny Wheeler.
+Commissioned by HRO in 2013 and premiered in 2014, this would be Wheeler's last large work and features his long time collaborator, Norma Winstone.